vsoch/gridtest/docs/pages/index.md

 makes it easy to generate and fill in a template to run tests, and run them during continuous integration.

+> Is gridtest just for testing?

+One of the powerful features of GridTest is the ability to define [grids](https://vsoch.github.io/gridtest/getting-started/grids/index.html) that can be used within gridtests, but also outside of them.
+For example, you can easily define sets of named parameterizations over sets of variables, and even pipe them into a function.
+The result can be an expanded list of arguments, or of results.

 > What makes GridTest easy to use?

 GridTest nicely manages small annoyances for writing tests.